statsd/statsd/README.md

 doing dev work, a `killall statsd` will kill any stray test servers in the background (don't do this on a production machine!).

+Be sure to install the test dependencies:

+    npm install nodeunit temp underscore

 Tests can be executed with `./run_tests.sh`.